-Halloween parades and costume contests are a seasonal tradition for many communities in the Washington DC area.
-Participants enjoy showing off their costumes and it’s a great photo opportunity for families.
-These events are a fun way to get in the spirit of the holiday and to check out the season’s most popular and creative costumes.
+Halloween parades and costume contests are a seasonal tradition for many communities in the Capital Region; participants enjoy showing off their costumes and it’s a great photo opportunity for families visiting northern Virginia, Maryland, and Washington, D.C.

-DC High Heel Drag Queen Race
+D.C.
+High Heel Drag Queen Race

-Halloween Parade Vienna
+Vienna Halloween Parade

-Hagerstown Alsatia Mummers' Parade
+Hagerstown Alsatia Mummer's Parade

 Del Ray Halloween Parade